The Katzenbach Center

 Welcome to our Katzenbach Center site.

-The Katzenbach Center is a center of excellence in the areas of organizational culture, leadership, informal organization and motivation.
+The Katzenbach Center at PwC’s Strategy& is a center of excellence in the areas of organizational culture, leadership, informal organization and motivation.
 We develop leading-edge foresight in these areas by working across multiple industries, geographies and client situations, developing and deploying hands-on tools and methodologies to deliver the highest level of service to our clients.

 Our experts are located across all major geographies.
 Have a look to see who is the best contact in your area.